Lifecycle management in Security Lake

 -

-To update retention settings programmatically, use the UpdateDataLake operation of the Security Lake API.
-In your
+To update retention settings programmatically, use the UpdateDataLake operation of the Security Lake API. f you're using the AWS CLI, run the

 request, use the lifecycleConfiguration